People that were sending out the criminals, the illegal aliens coming from their countries were taken aback.

-They're going to take them back fast.
+Are they going to take them back fast?

 And if they don't, they'll pay a very high economic price.

-An arrest of quote 50 illegal aliens right there.
+An arrest of, quote, 50 illegal aliens right there.

 Alex.